R-CHOP

 Effects on the nervous system

 This treatment can affect the nervous system.
 You may feel dizzy or unsteady.
-Tell your doctor or nurse straight away if you notice any of these symptoms.
-They may make some changes to your treatment if they become a problem for you.
-It is important not to drive or operate machinery if you notice these effects.
-Rarely, this treatment can cause seizures (fits).
+If you notice these symptoms, tell your doctor, nurse or pharmacist straight away.
+They may make some changes to your treatment if the symptoms become a problem for you.
+If you notice these effects, it is important not to drive or use machinery.
+Rarely, this treatment can cause fits (seizures).

 Mood and behaviour changes